Muzietto/es6-lambda-calculus/README.md

     def ISTYPE t obj = EQUAL (TYPE obj) t

-  because EQUAL has a recursive definition, we have to come up with some clever trick if we want to be able to actually perform type comparison in ES6; here's what we will do:
+  because `EQUAL` will have a recursive definition, we must come up with some clever trick if we want to be able to actually perform type comparison in ES6; here's what we will do:

     var EQUAL = a => b => { if a === b) { return TRUE; } else { return FALSE; }